Jade2451/MoE_CIFAR10/README.md

-# Comparative Analysis of Mixture-of-Experts (MoE) Routing Strategies for CIFAR-10
+# Analysis of Mixture-of-Experts (MoE) Routing Strategies

 This repository contains the code and analysis for a comparative study of different model architectures and Mixture-of-Experts (MoE) routing strategies for image classification on the CIFAR-10 dataset.